Intelligent Mail barcode: Mailer ID

-A six- or nine-digit number assigned by the United States Postal Service identifies the specific business sending the mailing.
-Higher volume mailers are eligible to receive six-digit Mailer IDs, which have a larger range of associated sequence numbers; lower volume mailers receive nine-digit Mailer IDs.
-To make it possible to distinguish six-digit IDs from nine-digit IDs, all six-digit IDs begin with a digit between 0 and 8, inclusive, while all nine-digit IDs begin with the digit 9.
+A 6- or 9-digit number assigned by the United States Postal Service identifies the specific business sending the mailing.
+Higher-volume mailers are eligible to receive 6-digit mailer IDs, which have a larger range of associated sequence numbers; lower-volume mailers receive 9-digit mailer IDs.
+To make it possible to distinguish 6-digit IDs from 9-digit IDs, all 6-digit IDs begin with a digit between 0 and 8 inclusive, while all 9-digit IDs begin with the digit 9.

-Sequence Number
+Sequence number

-A mailer-assigned six- or nine-digit ID specific to one piece of mail, to identify the specific recipient or household.
-The mailer must ensure that this number remains unique for a 45-day period after the mail is sent if a Full Service discount is claimed; otherwise, it does not have to be unique.
-The Sequence Number is either six or nine digits, based on the length of the Mailer ID.
-If the Mailer ID is six digits long, then the Sequence Number is nine digits long, and vice versa, so that there will always be fifteen digits in total when the Mailer ID and the Sequence Number are combined.
+A mailer-assigned 6- or 9-digit ID specific to one piece of mail, to identify the specific recipient or household.
+The mailer must ensure that this number remains unique for a 45-day period after the mail is sent if a full service discount is claimed; otherwise, it does not have to be unique.
+The sequence number is either 6 or 9 digits, based on the length of the mailer ID.
+If the mailer ID is 6 digits long, then the sequence number is 9 digits long, and conversely, so that there will always be 15 digits in total when the mailer ID and the sequence number are combined.

-Delivery point ZIP code
+Delivery-point ZIP code

-This section of the code may be omitted, but if it is present, the five-, nine-, or eleven-digit forms of the ZIP code are also encoded in the Intelligent Mail barcode.
-The full eleven-digit form includes the standard five-digit ZIP code, the ZIP + 4 code, and a two-digit code indicating the exact delivery point.
+This section of the code may be omitted, but if it is present, the 5-, 9-, or 11-digit forms of the ZIP Code are also encoded in the Intelligent Mail barcode.
+The full 11-digit form includes the standard 5-digit ZIP code, the ZIP + 4 code, and a 2-digit code indicating the exact delivery point.
 This is the same information that was encoded in the POSTNET barcode, which the Intelligent Mail barcode replaces.